 Creating and maintaining pollinator friendly habitat

-Many types of insects feed on pollen and nectar, although two types of pollinators have received the most attention: bees and butterflies.
+Many types of insects feed on pollen and nectar, although two types of pollinators receive the most attention: bees and butterflies.

-Many types of insects feed on pollen and nectar, although two types of pollinators have received the most attention: bees and butterflies.
-The best way to encourage bees and butterflies is to grow lots of different types of flowering plants that produce nectar and pollen.
-Consider how much lawn you maintain and whether any of it could be planted or managed to support more flowers.
+Many types of insects feed on pollen and nectar, although two types of pollinators receive the most attention: bees and butterflies.
+The best way to encourage bees and butterflies is to grow many different types of flowering plants that produce nectar and pollen.
+Consider how much lawn you maintain and whether any of it could become habitat for pollinators by adding a diverse collection of plants.
 Consider allowing clover, ground ivy, black medic, vetch, dandelions and other flowering weeds to grow in your lawn, educating others about the benefit of flowering weeds, and helping change local ordinances that prohibit these “weeds” from growing in your area.
-Incorporate more flowering annuals, perennials, shrubs and trees into your yard and garden so there is always something blooming throughout the season from early spring through autumn.
+Incorporate more flowering annuals, perennials including bulbs and herbs, shrubs and trees into your yard and garden so there is always something blooming throughout the season from early spring through autumn.